Today we are going to look at how to set up OpenVPN on a Raspberry Pi.

 3. You should now be able to connect to your VPN from an outside network and access your local resources!
 If you are created two profiles (one for Split-Tunnel and one for Full-Tunnel), you will have to do this twice.

-Setting up OpenVPN on a Raspberry Pi is easily configured using PiVPN.
+This tutorial showed how to set up OpenVPN on a Raspbery Pi using PiVPN.
 PiVPN makes it easy to set up WireGuard as well, so check out my tutorial on that if you haven’t yet!